 The terminal you use can be run on your local machine (local instance) or built into the workspace Cloud Environment (workspace instance).

-gsutil in a terminal - Step-by-step instructions
+gcloud storage in a terminal - Step-by-step instructions

 Step 1.
-Open gsutil in a terminal
+Open gcloud storage in a terminal

 You can run a terminal locally or in your workspace.
 Which you use depends on where your data are located.